-Numbness or burning in your leg, feet or toes
+You have numbness or burning in your feet and legs.

-If you notice a strange tingling in your foot, or you feel like your entire leg is on fire, pay attention to what your body is telling you and see a health care professional.
-Don’t ignore these kinds of unusual sensations, especially if they get progressively worse or more painful – they could be signs of a larger issue that requires a doctor’s attention.
+If you notice a strange tingling in your foot or you feel like your entire leg is on fire, pay attention to what your body is telling you.
+Don’t ignore these kinds of unusual sensations, especially if they get progressively worse or more painful – they could be signs of a larger issue.

-Pain from nerve damage could be an indicator of critical limb ischemia (CLI), the worst form of PAD.
-The obstructed blood flow to the feet and legs can be so considerable and widespread with CLI that many patients are at significant risk for amputation if they don’t seek treatment.
-Things can get worse from there – CLI can also put a patient’s life at risk.
+Pain from nerve damage is an indicator of critical limb ischemia (CLI),20 the worst form of PAD.5 The obstructed blood flow is so substantial and widespread with CLI that many patients are at significant risk for amputation – possibly within a year – if they don’t have a revascularization procedure to help restore circulation.17

 CLI also has been linked to an increased mortality rate.
 A recent study has shown that in the first year after a CLI diagnosis, 25 percent of patients will be dead.4